With control plane machine sets, you can automate management of the control plane machine resources within your OKD cluster.

 Deploying Azure control plane machines on Ephemeral OS disks increases risk for data loss and is not supported.

-Deploying control plane machines as AWS Spot Instances, GCP preemptible VMs, or Azure Spot VMs is not supported.
+Deploying control plane machines as AWS Spot Instances or Azure Spot VMs is not supported.

-Attempting to deploy control plane machines as AWS Spot Instances, GCP preemptible VMs, or Azure Spot VMs might cause the cluster to lose etcd quorum.
+Attempting to deploy control plane machines as AWS Spot Instances or Azure Spot VMs might cause the cluster to lose etcd quorum.
 A cluster that loses all control plane machines simultaneously is unrecoverable.

 Making changes to the control plane machine set during or prior to installation is not supported.
 You must make any changes to the control plane machine set only after installation.